drufat/cuda-examples/README.rst

-CUDA Fluid Simulation
+CUDA Examples
 ======================

-An example of fluid simulation using CUDA and CUFFT, with OpenGL rendering.
+Some CUDA, CUFFT and OpenGL examples.

 Prerequisites
 --------------